 Will there be parking once the new museum is built?

-After the New Burke Museum opens in fall 2019, a new University of Washington public parking lot and courtyard will be constructed in a portion of what is now the N1 parking lot.
+After the new Burke Museum opens in October 2019, a new University of Washington public parking lot and courtyard will be constructed in a portion of what is now the N1 parking lot.

 Will (name object) still be on display in the new museum?